 “Our wines experience steady growth in sales in the Argentine market, and they are known all over the world for their excellent quality-price ratio.
 After over two decades alongside Bodegas Etchart, when I look back I can smile with confidence that we have done things well and we will continue along the same path: of work, persistence and respect for our soil”

 Juan Carlos looks after and monitors each moment and transformation of the wine in the wine cellar personally.

-Assistant winemaker at Bodegas Etchart
+Second Winemaker at Bodegas Etchart

 Carlos worked in different harvests in Napa Valley, United States, and came back to stay in the valley that enchanted him.

 María Virginia Quarin Lombardi joined the winemakers’ team in early 2016.
 She arrived looking for new challenges in a long-standing winery in Cafayate.

 Agricultural Engineer at Bodegas Etchart